USWNT’s scoring drought ends thanks to a New Zealand player’s own-goal hat trick

 Sunday brought the return of goalkeeper Alyssa Naeher, a 2019 World Cup hero who suffered a knee injury last summer in the semifinals of the Tokyo Olympics.
 In her absence, Andonovski has used Adrianna Franch, Jane Campbell and, for the previous three matches, Casey Murphy.

-Naeher is, by far, the most experienced, but with Murphy on the rise and Washington’s Aubrey Kingsbury (nee Bledsoe) also in the mix, the battle for the top spot is likely to remain on into the summer.
+Naeher is by far the most experienced, but with Murphy on the rise and Washington’s Aubrey Kingsbury (nee Bledsoe) also in the mix, the battle for the top spot is likely to continue into the summer.

 Ashley Sanchez, a 22-year-old central attacker for the Spirit, made her first career start.
 She aided a lineup that was without star midfielder Rose Lavelle, who is nursing an ankle injury suffered Thursday.